 A lady stages a suicide in order to prosecute Bunch, who may have killed her sister.
-Sherlock and Jane follow leads to find out whether Bunch may be guilty.
-Meanwhile Jane and Sherlock have many discrepancies over Sherlock not showing any respect.
+Sherlock and Joan follow leads to find out whether Bunch may be guilty.
+Meanwhile Joan and Sherlock have many discrepancies over Sherlock not showing any respect.
 Written by

 Did You Know?

 The storyline quickly departs from the events of the opening scenes, which encompass a 1922 short story by Sir Arthur Conan Doyle.
 In "The Problem of Thor Bridge," a woman dies after being shot on a bridge, and the clues point to one person as the murderer.
 Sherlock's investigation reveals that the dead woman had arranged her own suicide solely to frame someone for her "murder."
 See more

 When Sherlock and Watson are in the kitchen talking, Watson puts the kettle on the hob, then gets a mug out and puts it on the counter.
 Several times when the camera pans back to Watson the mug has moved to the opposite side of her mobile phone, then back again.
 See more

 Time Is on My Side

 and Jimmy Norman